Siapran/parens-8/README.md

 parens-8 has a few limitations that will stay, in the interest of token economy.

-function parameters with `nil` values become "invisible", that is:
+variables with `nil` values become "invisible", that is:
 ```lua
 x = "oops"
 parens8[[